laramiedunlap/FinancialPlanningPrototype/README.md

 # FinancialPlanningPrototype
-Prototype for a bank or credit union looking to offer customers a financial planning app
+Prototype code and methods for a small bank or credit union looking to offer customers a financial planning app